 (Read through the Bible text or create your own paraphrase: Stop and gesture to the children at the appropriate times.
 They’ll pick up the idea quickly.)

 (vs 22) A man named Jairus fell at Jesus’ feet and pleaded with him, “My daughter is dying please come and put you hands on her so that she will be healed and live.”

 ---What do you think Jairus felt like?
 Show me how might feel.
 Yes, he was very worried.
 (Look worried, bit your nails, put your hands on your forehead, etc

 (vs 24)Jesus started to go to Jairus’ house to see his daughter but it was taking a long time because he stopped to talk to another person who needed healing.
 How do you think Jairus was feeling then?
 Yes.
 He was very anxious.

 (vs 35)Then all of a sudden some people came from Jairus’ home and said.
 Your daughter has died.
 Don’t bother bringing Jesus.
-(Throw you hands up in the air)
+(Throw your hands up in the air)

 When he came to the girl he said that she was only sleeping.
-Since the people knew she had died they laughed at Jesus (
+Since the people knew she had died they laughed at Jesus (Children laugh)